windows_hello

 Snippet from Wikipedia: Windows 10

-Windows 10 received generally positive reviews upon its original release, with praise given to the return of the desktop interface, improved bundled software compared to Windows 8.1, and other capabilities.
-However, media outlets had been critical to behavioral changes of the system like mandatory update installation, privacy concerns over data collection and adware-like tactics used to promote the operating system on its release.
-Microsoft initially aimed to have Windows 10 installed on over one billion devices within three years of its release; that goal was ultimately reached almost five years after release on March 16, 2020, and it had surpassed Windows 7 as the most popular version of Windows worldwide by January 2018, which remains the case in 2024.
-As of April 2025, Windows 10 is the most used version of Windows, accounting for 52.94% of the worldwide market share, while its successor Windows 11, holds 43.72%.
-Windows 10 is the most-used traditional PC operating system, with a 46% share of users.
+Windows 10 received generally positive reviews.
+Praise was given to the return of the desktop interface, improved bundled software compared to Windows 8.1, and other capabilities, while criticism was directed at behavioral changes such as mandatory update installation, privacy concerns over data collection, and adware-like tactics to promote the operating system on release.
+Microsoft aimed to have Windows 10 installed on over a billion devices within three years of release; ultimately, that goal was reached in March 2020, almost five years later.
+By January 2018, it surpassed Windows 7 as the most popular version of Windows worldwide, until Windows 11 took the top spot in June 2025.
+As of October 2025, Windows 10 is the second-most-used version of Windows, accounting for 42% worldwide share, while Windows 11 holds 55%.

 Microsoft Windows: Windows Sucks!!!, Windows Fundamentals, Windows Inventor: Microsoft, Windows Server Fundamentals, WinOps-Windows DevOps-PowerShell Core - Windows PowerShell, Windows Server in the Cloud, Windows Server (Windows Server 2022-Windows Server 2019-Windows Server 2016-Windows Server 2012-Windows Server 2008-Windows Server 2003), Windows Development, Windows Developer, Windows SDK, Windows History, Windows Virtualization (Azure Virtual Desktop- Windows 365-Windows as a Service-Microsoft 365), Windows Desktop - Windows Versions (Windows 11-Windows 10-Windows 8-Windows 7-Windows Vista-Windows XP-Windows 2000-Windows ME-Windows 98-Windows 95-Windows NT-Windows for Workgroups-Windows 3.x-Windows 2.x), Windows Networking, Windows Storage-Windows File System, Windows Security, Windows Registry, Microsoft PowerToys, Windows Glossary - Glossaire de Windows - French. (navbar_windows - see also navbar_windows_server, navbar_windows11, navbar_windows_development, navbar_windows_registry)